 3) Who Are You Writing To

 An obvious way to find out who you are writing to would be to search online for their contact information.
+LinkedIn is great for this.
 Some companies or government websites have the information of their heads of departments online.
-The Singapore Government Directory is also a good way to look for the right department to get in touch with if you are applying for jobs in the civil service.
+The Singapore Government Directory is a good way to look for the right department to get in touch with if you are applying for jobs in the civil service.

-If you are being referred by a friend or ex-colleague, it may do you good to mention him or her as a point of reference.
-However, do seek permission from your friend or ex-colleague beforehand as the hiring manager may approach them to know more about you.
+If you’re being referred to a role by a friend or ex-colleague, it might do you good to mention him or her as a point of reference.
+But do seek permission from your friend or ex-colleague beforehand, as the hiring manager may approach them to know more about you.

 4) Sell Something Unique About Yourself

-If you have a LinkedIn Profile, you may add a link at the bottom of your cover letter, but do make sure you spend some time updating it before you do.
-Think of it as another source of information to let the employers know you better, such as your career interests or the events in the industry that you attend.
+If you have a LinkedIn Profile, you may add a link at the bottom of your cover letter, but do make sure you spend some time updating your LinkedIn profile before you do.
+Think of it as another source of information for employers to get to know you better, through your career interests, the content that you’ve shared, or industry events you’ve attended.

 If you found this article useful, you might also like:

 - How to Write a Cover Letter

 - How to Write a Winning Resume: Your Ultimate CV Guide